 When you are in the room with your employer or potential employer, you should’ve already drawn up some numbers.
 These numbers should be backed up.
 Also, never allow your employer to make the first bid, you should be the first to lay your figures on the table.

 Negotiators will tell you that when you negotiate start with a larger number and work your way down if need be.
 Don’t start with a small number.
 This is because your offer will be cut down by the employer.
-That is to say they are not likely to agree on the first figure you give them.
+That is to say, they are not likely to agree on the first figure you give them.
 You need to appear credible and prepared, you don’t want to look bad when all is said and done.
 Especially if it is a new job opportunity.
 You don’t want to lose the opportunity because of unrealistic expectations.
-Know your value as a candidate, don’t undersell your capabilities and don’t oversell your potential contribution.
+Know your value as a candidate, don’t undersell your capabilities, and don’t oversell your potential contribution.

 Know your Worth

 As mentioned before, know your value or worth.
 You know what skills you have and what you can bring to the table.
 You are aware of your strengths and how to use them to meet goals.
 Use that to your advantage when negotiating.
 Do your research to know how much the same skill you have is receiving elsewhere and make it a point to bring your figures backed up with data.
-Be prepared for when the employer or company bids way lower than you had imagine.
+Be prepared for when the employer or company bids way lower than you had imagined.
 Have a strategy in play to help raise that number respectfully.

 Don’t threaten anyone

 Blackmail and temper tantrums when you don’t get your way will never work in the workforce industry.
 Threatening your employer or the reputation of the company is not a viable option for you.
-If you have reached a dead end, look for better ways to approach the situation.
+If you have reached a dead-end, look for better ways to approach the situation.
 Aggression and violence are punishable by the law so don’t do it.

 Timing is everything

-You need to be able to find an appropriate time, manner and venue to bring the negotiation up.
+You need to be able to find an appropriate time, manner, and venue to bring the negotiation up.
 Bringing up a negotiation while your employer is going to the bathroom is not professional.
-Also he is likely not willing to listen to numbers during that time because it’s quite inappropriate.
+Also, he is likely not willing to listen to numbers during that time because it’s quite inappropriate.
 Consider the stance of the company when you bring up the salary.
 That is to say is the company financially doing well, is the company retrenching people?
 Such factors contribute to bringing up the negotiation.
 Be patient when negotiating in China, it will take time.

 I hope that this information was helpful for you.
-Hopefully it will help on how to negotiate your salary in China as a foreigner.
+Hopefully, it will help on how to negotiate your salary in China as a foreigner.
 If you need to know how different jobs pay In China please click here or download a full salary guide below.